sebseb7/autotrade-fabric/README.md

 Default keybind for options GUI: Right-Shift+T

+Beginning with version v0.0.10 you can select the sell/buy items using nametagges items in items frames and the input/output containers by placing glass blocks nearby.

 if you can't access settings via the keybind, try modmenu https://modrinth.com/mod/modmenu

 # Supported Version: